Guaranteed Terms and Conditions

 Terms and Conditions

-For the purposes of the Checkatrade guarantee the following terms shall have the following meanings:
+For the purposes of the Checkatrade Guarantee the following terms shall have the following meanings:

-“Exclusions" as described in paragraph 6 below;
+“Exclusions" as described in Section 6 below (Exclusions & General Terms);

 “Household” one person living alone; or a group of people (not necessarily related) living at the same postal address who share cooking facilities and share a living room or sitting room or dining area;